Providing Creative Solutions and Meticulous Preparation in all Areas of Law

 All of the other grounds listed above make a marriage “voidable.”
 This means that the marriage is valid unless and until it is annulled (or the spouses get a divorce).
 When you file for an annulment, the judge can void your marriage immediately upon the presentation of sufficient evidence.
 Unlike a divorce, there is not a 60-day waiting period to get your marriage annulled.

-An Experienced McKinney Family Lawyer for Annulments in North Texas
+An Experienced McKinney Annulment Lawyer for Help Throughout Texas

 While the process of obtaining an annulment is generally faster and less cumbersome than filing for divorce, there are still rules that need to be followed, and you need to make sure you present sufficient evidence to end your marriage the first time around.
 At Nordhaus Walpole, PLLC, we are experienced in representing clients in annulments in North Texas.
 Our McKinney family lawyer can determine if you are eligible to file for an annulment; and, if so, we can represent you at every stage of the process.